Soft Lights and Sweet Music

 Soft Lights and Sweet Music is a 1936 British musical film directed by Herbert Smith and starring Bert Ambrose, Evelyn Dall and Harry Tate.
 It was made by British Lion at Beaconsfield Studios.
 The film is a musical revue showcasing a selection of bands and variety acts of the day.
-It takes its title from Elisabeth Welch's popular BBC radio show, which ran from 1933–1935.
+It takes its title from Elisabeth Welch's popular BBC radio show, which ran from 1933 to 1935.

 The film's art direction was by Norman G. Arnold.